Filing a Tax Extension for Your Business

 Which Form Should I Use to File a Tax Extension for My Business?

 To make matters more confusing, different types of businesses require different types of forms.
-Depending on which type of business it is, you’ll need to use one of the following two forms to request an extension to file your taxes:
+Depending on which type of business you have, you’ll need to use one of the following two forms to request an extension to file your taxes:

 Businesses That Use Form 7004